AvocadosConstant/interview-prep/microsoft-explore.md

 - Why do you like CS?

+- How do you like programming?

 - What is your favorite piece of software or hardware?
 Why?

 - How do you stay up to date with new technology?

 - Tell me about a coding project that you have worked on.

+- Tell me about some bugs you've encountered and how you approached them.

+- How did you refactor your code?

 ###Design
 - Design a remote.

 - Design your favorite app.

+- Design an elevator.

+- Devise a way to make sure there is always milk in my fridge.

+- Design and test a calculator.

+- How would you improve your current laptop?

 ###Explanations
 - Explain to me how a computer works.

+- How would you describe a computer to a 5 year old?

 ###Testing
 - How would you test a water bottle?